jital94/puzzles/index.md

 ### How to send solutions
 You need to give the answer and explain your approach to the problems in details.
 You can use any tool you deem fit for this purpose
-You can do it in multiple ways.
+You can do it in multiple ways. <br>
-Fill the google form: https://forms.gle/AmXxw8UJpY9Tran87 Or email me word doc / scanned copy to jital1994+puzzles[at]gmail[dot]com Email should have subject : GDHS-PZ-[<your name>]-Solutions
+Fill the google form: https://forms.gle/AmXxw8UJpY9Tran87 <br>
+Or email me word doc / scanned copy to jital1994+puzzles[at]gmail[dot]com Email should have subject : GDHS-PZ-[<your name>]-Solutions

 ### Support or Contact